Unicornssss7428/kissbill/README.md

 <p align='center'>
   <img src=https://github.com/Unicornssss7428/kissbill/blob/main/images/kiss_bill.png title='Kissbill Logo' width='200' height='200'>
 </p>
+<h3 align='center'>Kissbill</h3>
-Kissbill is a bills tracking/budgeting app that aims to be as simple to use as possible!
-All you need to do is tell it when your bills are due and how much they cost you, then it'll do the rest.
+<p align='center'>Kissbill is a bills tracking/budgeting app that aims to be as simple to use as possible!
+All you need to do is tell it when your bills are due and how much they cost you, then it'll do the rest.</p>

-#Usage:
+# Usage:

 Create a .toml file that houses all of your bills and paydays with their due dates and amounts.
 Payday1